 A free pet tracking app, available for download on iOS and Android smartphones, gives you the ability to view 36 hours of history so you can see where your dog has been.
 You can follow your pet's tracker in real time either on a map or with the Trax augmented-reality feature.
 This attribute is not often found on other pet trackers and is useful.

-Another handy feature on this GPS tracker for dogs is that it lets you use the camera on your smartphone to help locate your dog when you're at the park or in the woods.
+Another handy feature on this GPS tracker that many including the SportDOG TEK 1.0 lack is that it lets you use the camera on your smartphone to help locate your dog when you're at the park or in the woods.
 All you have to do is pan your phone around you, and an icon with a distance indicator pops onto the screen when the phone is pointing in the direction of the dog.
 A split screen shows you a map with your dog's location and a view of your surroundings.

 When you're at home or traveling, the pet tracker lets you set an unlimited number of geo-zones in whatever sizes and shapes you choose.
-Real-time push notifications alert you when your dog has left the safe zone, and it sends out change-of-speed alerts, although there are complaints that these are sometimes delayed.
+Real-time push notifications alert you when your dog has left the safe zone just like the PeTrack.
+The Trax also sends out change-of-speed alerts, although there are complaints that these are sometimes delayed.
 The tracker can be viewed by other authorized people as long as they have downloaded the Trax app, and you can add more trackers to the app if you have more than one dog.